 (l1) It is hoped TO DISCUSS this in detail.

 Many sentences with it can also be written with there + BE + NOUN (see 161.
-Presenting Information with “there”).
+Special Uses of “There” Sentences).
 Sentences (e1), (f1) and (g1), for example, could respectively begin There is a need, There was enjoyment and There will be an argument.
 However, (l1) seems less likely to start with there.

 Finally, a word needs to be said about avoiding I with opinion verbs like THINK, BELIEVE and MAINTAIN (+ that and another verb), as in (h) above.
 Again, one can use it, but care has to be taken over the verb after it.
 The passive of certain reporting verbs (SAY, ARGUE, MAINTAIN) is a possibility provided it has can be or may be instead of is, like this: